kashaf0104/HR-Dashboard/README.md

 # HR-Dashboard
 This HR Analytics Dashboard provides a comprehensive overview of employee attrition and workforce demographics.
-It displays ket metrics such as total employee count, attrition count, average age, etc.
+It displays key metrics such as total employee count, attrition count, average age, etc.
 This dashboard highlights attrition trends accross different age groups.
 Attrition by education field is visualized to understand which backgrounds face higher turnover.
 Job role attrition helps HR teams identify roles with the highest turnover rates.